 September 2015: State Representative Rick Kotik introduces a bill to allow sports betting at the state’s existing casinos.

 October 2017: The state legislature passes HB 271, which legalizes online gambling in the state and creates a framework for legal sports betting.
 Governor Tom Wolf signs the bill into law, but sports betting remains illegal under federal law at the time, making it impossible for regulated sportsbooks to open in the state.

 May 2018: The United States Supreme Court overturns the Professional and Amateur Sports Protection Act (PASPA), eliminating the federal ban on sports betting.
-As a result, the sports betting stipulations in HB 271 immediately take effect, and casinos and racetracks in PA are free to offer sports betting online and in-person.
+As a result, the sports betting stipulations in HB 271 immediately take effect, and casinos and racetracks in PA are free to offer sports betting options online and in-person.